leif-gh/test-repo-LO/Codebook.md

 tidy_data_set

 ### Variables
-For each record it is provided (see Format and structure below):
+For each record it is provided (see Format and structure below) variables as follows.
+Units are SI (i.e. meter, second, radians) - acceleration in m/s2, velocity m/s, angular velocity radians/s and frequency Hz.

 * An identifier (number) of the subject who carried out the experiment.
     + Reference Subject